SteinHQ/Docs/docs/add-rows.md

 title: Add Rows to Sheet
 ---

-<span class="bg-accent">Send a JSON object via a `POST` request</span> to your sheet's API URL to add data to your sheet.
+Send a <span class="bg-accent">JSON object via a `POST` request</span> to your sheet's API URL to add data to your sheet.

 ## Structuring the JSON